 Tips for creating your video interview

 - Take time to reflect.
-To prepare, think about your past challenges, achievements, strengths, and beliefs.
+Think about past challenges, achievements, strengths, and beliefs.

 - Be confident.
 Maintain good posture, smile, and present yourself professionally.
 You’ll find these simple actions will put you in the right mindset to deliver a natural response.
 Do not read from prepared statements or notes.

 - Don’t dwell on mistakes.
-Natural speech isn’t always perfect – the occasional “umm” or mispronounced word is to be expected.
+Natural speech isn’t always perfect – the occasional “umm” or mispronounced word is commonplace and to be expected.
 If you misspeak during your response, take a moment, breathe, and keep going.
-Remember, you have only one attempt to answer each question – there are no do-overs.
+Remember, you’ll have just one attempt to answer each question – there are no do-overs.

 - Be authentic.
-One of the reasons we’ve incorporated the video interview into your application is to be able to get to know you better.
+One of the reasons we’ve incorporated the video interview into your application is to get to know you better.
 Don’t tell us what you think we want to hear; tell us what you want us to know about you.